taosdata/TDengine/src/connector/C#/README.md

 ### Example Source Code

-You can find examples under follow directions:
+You can find examples under follow directories:

 * {client_installation_directory}/examples/C#
 * [github C# example source code](https://github.com/taosdata/TDengine/tree/develop/tests/examples/C%23)

 **Tips:**
-"TDengineTest" is an example that includes some basic sample code like connect,query and so on.
+"TDengineTest" is an example that includes some basic sample code like connect, query and so on.

 ### Use C# connector